GCTC-NTGC/gc-digital-talent/.github/ISSUE_TEMPLATE/ 🐛-bug-report.md

 Add a screenshot if possible

+## 🙋‍♀️ Proposed Solution

+(optional) Do you have a proposed solution?

 ## ✅ Acceptance Criteria

 A set of assumptions which, when tested, verify that the bug was addressed.